FabbriniMarco/microbAIDeR/README.md

 # microbAIDeR
-An ensemble of function for easier anc quicker preliminary microbiome analyses
+An ensemble of functions for easier and quicker preliminary microbiome analyses